tisztamo/protosun/_posts/2015-06-03-javascript-inheritance.md

 I have also called the original `start` with the bizarre syntax using `call`, which allows us to call a function directly and specify the value of `this`.
 It is similar to `bind`, except that it calls the function immediately, setting `this` to the given value.
 The result is that the method from the base "class" runs on the current object.

-This is the way we call methods from the base class as there is no `super` in JavaScript.
+This is the way we call methods of the base class as there is no `super` in JavaScript.

 ### Overriding and chaining constructors ###

-JavaScript has a surprise for us again: If we create a `new Simulation()`, it will work perfectly, except one thing: The old `GameEngine` constructor will be called instead of the new `Simulation` (The prototype of the object is `Simulation`, but the base constructor runs).
+JavaScript has a surprise for us again: If we create a `new Simulation()`, it will work perfectly, except one thing: The old `GameEngine` constructor will be called instead of the new `Simulation` (The prototype of the object is `Simulation`, but the base constructor will be executed).

 The problem is that we have changed the prototype of `Simulation` to a `new GameEngine()`, and this also changes the constructor.
 If we want `new Simulation()` objects to be created with the `Simulation` constructor, we have to write one more line: